Le-Wi-Di/le-wi-di.github.io/index.md

 [LeWiDi 2023 - 2nd edition](/LeWiDi2023/) | [LeWiDi 2021 - 1st edition](https://sites.google.com/view/semeval2021-task12)

 ### 👍👎 Updates
+# The official leaderboard of the LeWiDi 2025 Edition is now available at [this link](https://docs.google.com/spreadsheets/d/1mrJLaAIn60YTbYAVtRlwOqJktrxk252igoI2AT8UZuo/edit?gid=1049169550#gid=1049169550) ... see you in Suzhou!
 # LeWiDi 3rd Edition shared task at the NLPerspectives Workshop is online!
 # Please check [our competition page on Codabench](https://www.codabench.org/competitions/7192/) for data and more information! 👍👍